Follow these simple steps this Spring for a thick, healthy, green lawn.

-Thatch is a layer of living and dead stems, roots and crowns that develop between the green vegetation and the soil surface.
 Thatch acts as a barrier to water, nutrients and air reaching the soil and should be removed to ensure a healthy lawn.
-The best time to dethatch a cool-season grass is early spring or early fall and warm-season grass in early summer.
-For small areas, use a metal rake to pull the thatch out of the lawn.
-For large lawns, rent a power dethatcher from your local garden center.
+Dethatch cool-season grass in the spring and warm-season grass in early summer.
+Use a metal rake in the spring to pull the thatch out of the lawn and prevent damaging new growth.

 Aeration is the removal of a small core of soil or the punching of a thin hole into the soil.
 Aeration provides a many benefits that lead to a healthier lawn such as improving drainage, reduces weeds, alleviates soil compaction and helps prevent thatch.
-Fall or spring is the best times to aerate cool-season grass and warm-season grass between mid-spring and summer.
+Spring or fall is the best time to aerate cool-season grass and warm-season grass between mid-spring and summer.

 Fertilize with an application of Milorganite in April (warm season grasses) and Memorial Day Weekend (both warm & cool season grasses).
 If you applied a granular pre-emergent that contained fertilizer, follow up with a Milorganite application two weeks later.